SOUTH KOREA COUNTRY GUIDE

 3. Liaison Office

-Most international investors choose to start either a Local Corporation or Foreign Direct Investment (FDI) company.
+Most international investors in Korea choose to start either a Local Corporation or Foreign Direct Investment (FDI) company.

-Here are the steps of South Korea’s business incorporation process for this type of company:
+Here are the five steps of South Korea’s business incorporation process for this type of company:

 – Create a company stamp.